wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-All in one plugin with tools to grow your traffic, shares and conversions.
+All in one plugin with tools to grow your traffic, shares and followers.
 Includes mobile bar (paid) & more.
 Support is FREE & Quick

 == Description ==

-**Share Buttons by GetSocial.io** is a WordPress all in one toolkit to help you grow your shares, traffic and conversions.
-Track social shares and see how much traffic & conversions each post generated.
+**Share Buttons by GetSocial.io** is a WordPress all in one toolkit to help you grow your shares, traffic and followers.
+Get more Visitors, Conversions, Subscribers, Shares and Revenue from your site.
 Optimize your SEO and increase social shares with GetSocial.
 It is a freemium plugin so there are some free apps and some paid apps.

-**ANNOUNCEMENT:** Our newest app (Follow Buttons with mobile follow included) and our new powerful social analytics module are coming very soon!
-Stay tuned!

 Our apps include native & customizable share buttons, welcome & subscribe bars, conversion tracking, copy paste share tracking and much more.
 You can find more info about our product <a href="http://getsocial.io/?utm_source=wordpress_plugin">here</a>.
 This app store is organized in 5 different categories:

 * **Social Sharing Tools**: You'll find 5 apps focused on improving, optimizing and streamlining the number of shares made on your website.
 A/B test the placement of your share buttons and increase your referral traffic coming from social networks.
 Track dark social sharing (copy paste) and enable mobile sharing to your mobile users.

+* **Following Tools**: There are 3 new apps focused on increasing your brands’ follower base.
+Provide quick and beautiful follow buttons and get more people engaging your brand in social media.

 * **Conversion Tools**: Social media is fantastic if you are able to measure it.
 Track how your share buttons are driving your conversions.
 Add conversion moments easily, no code required, to signups and purchases.